10p-freddo/fruitstrap/README.md

 ## Usage

-	Usage: ./ios-deploy [OPTION]...
+    Usage: ios-deploy [OPTION]...
-        -d, --debug                  launch the app in GDB after installation\n" -i, --id <device_id>         the id of the device to connect to\n" -c, --detect                 only detect if the device is connected\n" -b, --bundle <bundle.app>    the path to the app bundle to be installed\n" -a, --args <args>            command line arguments to pass to the app when launching it\n" -t, --timeout <timeout>      number of seconds to wait for a device to be connected\n" -u, --unbuffered             don't buffer stdout\n"
+      -d, --debug                  launch the app in GDB after installation -i, --id <device_id>         the id of the device to connect to -c, --detect                 only detect if the device is connected -b, --bundle <bundle.app>    the path to the app bundle to be installed -a, --args <args>            command line arguments to pass to the app when launching it -t, --timeout <timeout>      number of seconds to wait for a device to be connected -u, --unbuffered             don't buffer stdout
-        -g, --gdbargs <args>         extra arguments to pass to GDB when starting the debugger\n" -x, --gdbexec <file>         GDB commands script file\n" -n, --nostart                do not start the app when debugging\n" -I, --noninteractive         start in non interactive mode (quit when app crashes or exits)\n" -L, --justlaunch             just launch the app and exit lldb\n" -v, --verbose                enable verbose output\n"
+      -n, --nostart                do not start the app when debugging -I, --noninteractive         start in non interactive mode (quit when app crashes or exits) -L, --justlaunch             just launch the app and exit lldb -v, --verbose                enable verbose output
-        -m, --noinstall              directly start debugging without app install (-d not required)\n" -p, --port <number>          port used for device, default: 12345 \n" -r, --uninstall              uninstall the app before install (do not use with -m; app cache and data are cleared) \n"
-        -1, --bundle_id <bundle id>  specify bundle id for list and upload\n" -l, --list                   list files\n"
+      -m, --noinstall              directly start debugging without app install (-d not required) -p, --port <number>          port used for device, default: 12345 -r, --uninstall              uninstall the app before install (do not use with -m; app cache and data are cleared) -1, --bundle_id <bundle id>  specify bundle id for list and upload -l, --list                   list files
-        -o, --upload <file>          upload file\n"
+      -o, --upload <file>          upload file
-        -w, --download               download app tree\n"
+      -w, --download               download app tree
-        -2, --to <target pathname>   use together with up/download file/tree. specify target\n"
-        -V, --version                print the executable version \n",
+      -2, --to <target pathname>   use together with up/download file/tree. specify target -V, --version                print the executable version

 ## Demo